validitycrypto/communal-validation/README.md

 A) receive a reward based on their voting weight.

-B) help depict the concluding result of communal feedback regard a positive or negative perspective towards the project being proposed.
+B) help depict the concluding result of communal feedback regarding a positive or negative perspective towards the project being proposed.